TiltMeSenpai/simpleCMS/templates/posts/2014/9/ISTA_301_Blog_Post_1.md

 ### Avant Garde [<small>French, "advance guard", "vanguard", literally "fore-guard"</small>][1]

 *(At least to me)*, by definition, the concept of Avant Garde in art cannot be readily defined.
 The very concept is to question and challenge our ideas and definitions of society, theology, and life at large.
 Along these lines, the Dadaist movement was an extremely avant-garde movement.
 In the early 20th century, as the world became more industrialized and technologically advanced, the definition of art and the intent of the world began to be questioned by a few artists.
 These artists began redefining their form, stretching the limits of what could be called art, growing into the Dadaist movement.
 While other art forms of the time were driving to create more realistic works of art, the Dadaists stated while the works of art at that time sought to appeal and conform, art should offend and question.

 When Peter Burger stated asserted that art was losing its autonomy, and moving towards art becoming a praxis of life, he was referring to the times' capitalization of art and entertainment.
 At the time, Avant Gardists saw art art moving towards centralized concepts of aesthetics, rather than making statements, or expressing an artist's opinions.
 To counter this, the Avant Garde movement posited that the ideology of an artwork mattered more than its conventional aesthetics.
 In a way, movements like Duchamp's readymade phase was an attempt to show that art should have a greater meaning than "It looks pretty."
 By "creating" works of art that fit into neither conventional senses of aesthetics or meaning, Duchamp served to question the purpose and definition of art in his time period.

-Today, the Avant Garde concept remains alive and well in "anarchist" and other disruptive subcultures, exemplified through events like Burning Man.

 ------
 Footers: